MAGALA-RICHARD/apsimNGpy-documentations/doc/inspect_model_parameters.rst

 .. caution::

-    If there are more than one simulation, using ``inspect_model_parameters`` without specifying the simulation name will return a nested dictionary.
+    If there are more than one simulation, using :meth:`~apsimNGpy.core.apsim.ApsimModel.inspect_model_parameters` without specifying the simulation name will return a nested dictionary.

 Inspect simulation ``Clock``.
 Only two attributes are inspected ``Start`` and ``End`` dates, and they are are returned as python datetime objects